Diego-AltF4/GLUFS/README.md

 GLUFS allows you to automate the tedious process of finding leaks using format string vulnerabilities.
-It will allow you to find stack leaks, pie leaks, libc leaks, canary leaks and heap leaks, in each case indicating the payload providing the leak.
+It will allow you to find stack leaks, pie leaks and canary leaks, in each case indicating the payload providing the leak.
 In addition, it includes a mode that allows you to search for a "flag" string in the leaks.
 For this mode, the %s or %p specifier can be used.